This appendix describes some command-line options that can be useful when diagnosing problems with the Java HotSpot VM.

 The -XX:ShowMessageBoxOnError Option

-The following example shows a fatal error encountered on a Linux system.
+The following example shows a fatal error on a Linux system.

 ============================================================================== Unexpected Error ------------------------------------------------------------------------------ SIGSEGV (0xb) at pc=0x2000000001164db1, pid=10791, tid=1026 Do you want to debug the problem?
 To debug, run 'gdb /proc/10791/exe 10791'; then switch to thread 1026 Enter 'yes' to launch gdb automatically (PATH must include gdb) Otherwise, press RETURN to abort... ==============================================================================

-SIGSEGV error has occurred and the user is prompted to specify whether the
+SIGSEGV error occurred, and the user is prompted to specify whether the

 gdb debugger is to be launched to attach to the process.
 If the user enters